gbrault/jpjwidgets/README.md

 ## If you want

 * to copy browser's javascript variables to IPython kernel variable
-* to set some browser's variable based upon IPython kernal variable
+* to set some browser's variable based upon IPython kernel variable

 ## Examples